 Staff provide children with lots of praise and encouragement that help raise children's self-esteem and support their emotional well-being effectively

-Preparing for schoolAlthough independent from the state system, Shiplake Village Nursery enjoys a close relationship with the neighbouring Shiplake CofE Primary School.
+Preparing for schoolShiplake Village Nursery is managed by the governing body of Shiplake CofE Primary School.
 During the Wednesday morning session, the children go with the Nursery staff to Shiplake Primary School, which aids their transition to school when the time arrives.
 Here, they enjoy meeting the reception year teacher, taking part in activities within the classroom and school hall, and seeing some of the older children to gain a better understanding of the 'big school' experience.

 The main focus is on familiarity.
 Closer to the time, at Nursery, the children will role play with the school uniforms and talk about how they feel about going to school.
 They will formally meet the reception teacher who will be taking them in September.